idec-teams/2025_Evolution_Suisse_2025/docs/project/PACE.md

 <figure markdown>
 ![](../img/PACE_activity_assay.jpg)
-<figcaption> Figure 2: **sfGFP activity assay for ISCro4 in* *E. coli*.**
+<figcaption style="font-style: normal;"> <i> <b> Figure 2: sfGFP activity assay for ISCro4 in  </i> E. coli  <i>.</b>
-**A** Schematic of sfGPF activity assay.
+<b>A</b> Schematic of sfGPF activity assay.
 A low-copy plasmid carries sfGFP with its target site upstream and no promoter (AP-analog).
 The high-copy CP encodes the bRNA and a promoter–donor cassette.
 ISCro4 is expressed from an arabinose-inducible plasmid.
 Recombination repositions the CP promoter directly upstream of sfGFP, leading to sfGFP expression.
-**B** Flow-cytometry readout after \textasciitilde 20 h post arabinose induction at 37°C showing \%GFP-positive cells.
+<b>B</b> Flow-cytometry readout after ~ 20 h post arabinose induction at 37°C showing \%GFP-positive cells. </i>
 </figcaption>
 </figure>